Ten top tips on why having a training partner / group is beneficial

-Hitting snooze and skipping a workout is a lot harder when you know you’ve got a pal waiting at the studio or gym for you.
+Hitting snooze and skipping a workout is a lot harder when you know you’ve got a pal waiting at the studio for you.
 'The biggest benefit of exercise and with a partner is that your motivation extends outside yourself—you’re obligated to maintaining not only your own exercise schedule but also your partner’s,' says John Raglin, Ph.D., a professor of kinesiology at Indiana University.
 His advice - pair up with a friend, colleague, or acquaintance you care about.
-'They need to be important enough in your life so that missing a scheduled exercise session with them would be something you’d feel bad about,' he says.
+'They need to be important enough in your life so that missing a scheduled exercise session with them would be something you’d feel bad about.'

 Training or working out with someone who is better than you can help you kick it up a notch.
-Having a buddy or group who’s about 40 percent fitter than you can rev up your competitive nature and make you go longer and harder than you might otherwise.
+Having a buddy or group who’s about 40% fitter than you can rev up your competitive nature and make you go longer and harder than you might otherwise.
 'Exercise partners of unequal fitness or motivation can work out well because often the one who is less fit looks to the other/s to be a source of motivation,' says Raglin.

 Training partners or training groups can play cheerleaders, boosting you along with words of encouragement which makes you exercise more than if you were on your own.